How to Spend the Perfect 1 Day in Munich

 This restaurant is known for its sweeping views of the palace, so you can still marvel at it when you’re eating.
 They serve traditional German dishes so you can enjoy great meals.
 They also have a menu in English in case you don’t speak German.

 If you have a bit more money to splurge on your dinner in Munich, then check out this restaurant.
 It’s known for its ample portions but just know that it is a little more pricey.
 Their pulled duck burger is one of their most popular menu items and can’t be missed.

 If you’re not in the mood for German food, this restaurant is a great Indian restaurant near Nymphenburg Palace.
 This is an excellent stop for dinner during 1 day in Munich, with outdoor seating and friendly staff.

 No matter your budget, there’s a place for you to stay before or after your one day spent exploring Munch.
 Here are a few options for different budgets!

-Obviously if you’re spending just 12 hours in Munich you won’t have to book somewhere to stay, but if you’re like me and only have one full day in the city but you’re spending the night, you will!
+Obviously, if you’re spending just a day in Munich, you won’t have to book somewhere to stay, but if you’re like me and only have one full day in the city, but you’re spending the night, you will!

 ibis Budget Muenchen City Sued – $